sonic-net/SONiC/doc/vlan/switchport-mode-support/Switchport Mode and VLAN CLI Enhancement.md

 Unit testing will be done at two levels CLI level and Functional Level

 CLI Level Tests
-* Verify CLI to set the mode of an interface or a PortChannel to access or trunk

 * Verify CLI to add a multiple comma separated list of vlan(s)
-* Verify CLI to add a multiple range of vlan(s)
+* Verify CLI to add multiple range of vlan(s)
-* Verify CLI to add all vlan(s) except given vlan to member port or PortChannel
+* Verify CLI to add multiple range of vlan(s) & comma separted vlan(s)
-* Verify CLI to add multiple vlan(s) with wrong range to check error for wrong range
+* Verify CLI to add multiple range of vlan(s) with default vlan and show error
-* Verify CLI to add multiple range of vlan(s) members
+* Verify CLI to add multiple range of vlan(s) with invlaid digit and show error
-* Verify CLI to add multiple comma separated vlan(s) members
+* Verify CLI to add multiple vlan(s) with default vlan and show error
-* Verify CLI to delete list of vlan(s)
-* Verify CLI to delete range of vlan(s)
+* Verify CLI to add a vlan that already exist and show error
 * Verify CLI to delete vlan(s) that doesn't exist and show error
+* Verify CLI to add multiple range of vlan member(s)
-* Verify CLI to delete multiple range of vlan(s) members
+* Verify CLI to delete multiple range of vlan member(s)
+* Verify CLI to add vlan(s) with except vlan check
+* Verify CLI to delete vlan(s) with except vlan check
+* Verify CLI to add vlan member(s) with except vlan member(s) check
-* Verify CLI to delete all vlans except given comma separated list of vlan(s)
+* Verify CLI to delete vlan member(s) with except vlan member(s) check
+* Verify CLI to add all vlan member(s)
-* Verify CLI to delete all vlan(s) members
+* Verify CLI to delete all vlan member(s)
+* Verify CLI to remove vlan assigned to port to switch to routed mode.
+* Verify CLI to show error to remove IP assigned on a port to switch from routed to access
+* Verify CLI to show error to remove IP assigned on a port to switch from routed to trunk
 * Verify CLI to add untagged member on access port
 * Verify CLI to show error on adding tagged members on access port
 * Verify CLI to show error on adding  multiple untagged members on access port
 * Verify CLI to add tagged members on trunk port
-* Verify CLI to show error on IP assignment on trunk port
-* Veriy CLI to show error on IP assignment on access port
 * Verify CLI to  show error on switching from access to routed  port when it has untagged member
 * Verify CLI to show error on switching from trunk to routed port when it has tagged members
 * Verify CLI to switch from access to trunk port and untagged member retained
 * Verify CLI to switch from trunk to access port if no members are  configured to that port
-* Verify CLI to show error when switching from trunk to access when the port has tagged members.
+* Verify CLI to show error when switching from trunk to access when the port has tagged members
 * Verify CLI to switch from trunk to routed when port has no tagged members
-* Verify CLI to switch from access to routed when port has no untagged member

 #### Functional Tests cases